 You’ll learn to use your fourth finger and some notes on the G and E strings.
 You’ll also learn to use your second finger to play F natural and C natural on the D and A strings.

-New Rhythms: ties and dotted half notes.
+New rhythms you’ll pick up will be ties and dotted half notes.

 Month 13 to 18

 By this time, you’ve probably finished your first beginner lesson book and have moved on to the next book in the series.
 At this point, you can play many pop, classical, folk, and holiday songs.
 You may still need help figuring them out, but with some practice, you can play lots of different songs.

 You’ll learn about more natural and flat notes with all four of your fingers, which allows you to play in keys other than D and A major.